SATANtrainsAI/nanoPLM/README.md

   - Implements distributed training with PyTorch’s `DistributedDataParallel` (DDP)
   - Applies automatic mixed precision (AMP) for faster training in float16/bfloat16 modes (configurable)
 - **Generation**: Demonstrates how to generate new protein sequences with specific constraints (temperature, top-k, n-gram blocking, repetition penalty).
 Also Blasting the generated protein and predicting the structre using ESMFold and visualizing it using PyMol
-- **Pre-Trained Model: You can download the pretrained nano model (202 M parameters) in the following link: https://drive.google.com/file/d/1-NBpPG3J1KIMMqCU-L_Y3ItRdo4mUqsG/view?usp=sharing
+- **Pre-Trained Model**: You can download the pretrained nano model (202 M parameters) in the following link: https://drive.google.com/file/d/1-NBpPG3J1KIMMqCU-L_Y3ItRdo4mUqsG/view?usp=sharing
 ---

 ## Requirements